KanwarGill/News-Investigator/README.md

 -release plan, iteration plan, taskboard:

   these are contained in our team trello account.
 The access to this account has already been given to you.

+  Note: In order to see the archived cards on Trello, type this in the search bar "is:archived"

 Build and Run instructions: